Mark Wood (cricketer): 2015: Ashes series

 Wood took 2–68 in Australia's first innings of the first Ashes Test and followed this up by taking 2–53 in their second innings to help England win the match by 169 runs.
 In the second Test he only took one wicket in the Australian first innings, finishing with figures of 1–92 as England lost the match by 405 runs.
 He was ruled out of the third Test through injury, but returned in the fourth Test, taking 1–13 in Australia's first innings.
 In the second innings he took figures of 3–69 including the wicket that won the match for England, which meant they regained the Ashes.
 England lost the final Test of the series, with Wood taking 1–59 in Australia first innings.
 However, England won the series 3–2 to regain the Ashes.

 Wood was selected for the first ODI against Australia, although he was expensive, finishing with figures of 1–72 as Australia won the game.
 He kept his place for the next game, but he again proved expensive, this time finishing with 0–65 from his nine overs, although England went on to win the game by three wickets.
-After being dropped from the side for the next two games, he returned for the final ODI and took figures of 1–25, although a poor batting performance from England meant they lost the game and the series 3–2.
+After being dropped from the team for the next two games, he returned for the final ODI and took figures of 1–25, although a poor batting performance from England meant they lost the game and the series 3–2.